shreeshailaya/C-DAC-Notes/Python/Readme.md

 - import array
 - vals = array('i',[2,9,5,6])
 - in array, array is method
-- Array takes two parameter one is type and and secound is list of arrray
+- Array takes two parameter one is type and and second is list of array
 - Append value in array arr.append(val)
 - ask user to add values in array
-- To find values from array two methods one is manual and secound is with `arr.index(val)`
+- To find values from array two methods one is manual and second is with `arr.index(val)`

 #### Functions in Python